hamzaezzakri/Threads/README.md

-# Foobar
+# Thread

-Foobar is a Python library for dealing with word pluralization.
+A thread is a thread of execution in a program.
+The Java Virtual Machine allows an application to have multiple threads of execution running concurrently.